Endoscopic Ultrasound (EUS)

 EUS is performed under heavy conscious sedation so the patient may feel drowsy, but will be awake during the procedure.

-Just before the EUS, the patient will receive sedative medication through a vein in the arm and local anesthetic spray to the throat, in order to be comfortable during the procedure.
+Just before the EUS, the patient will receive sedative medication through a vein in the arm to help them relax and an anesthetic drug to block pain.
 Since sedative medications are used, the patient should prepare in advance to have someone else drive him/her home after the procedure.

 |Image courtesy of Shawn Mallery, MD & Minnesota Pancreas and Liver Center